EdmondFox/anagrams-extractor/README.md

 # anagrams-extractor
 Anagrams extractor
-- generates a file with a list of anagrams from a text
+- generates a file with a list of anagrams from a text file
+- based on user input, outputs anagrams on the console, if contained within the text